h3xcat/gmod-donation-system/README.md

+> ⚠️⚠️⚠️ This is one of my old code, and some parts most likely outdated.
+I have no interest or time to actually go over the code.
+If someone wants to use this, feel free to fix it. ⚠️⚠️⚠️

 # Donation-System (for Garry's Mod)

 This is a donation/payment system used mainly for Garry's Mod game.
 This software was one of the firsts scripts on coderhire, the Garry's Mod software market.
 I have decided to release it in the hopes that someone else might be interested in fixing it(though I haven't tested it, so it might still be working).